 What Is the Outside Part of an AC Called?

-Why Is the Condenser Located Outside?
+Why Is the Condenser Unit Located Outside?

 While it’s possible to produce heat, cooling doesn’t work this way.
 It is merely the absence of heat.
 The condenser is located outside because it removes heat from your home.
 This heat must go somewhere, so the unit is designed to release and dissipate it outdoors.
 A condenser can also be quite loud, so placing it outside your home means you won’t hear it running day and night.

 The condenser is a type of heat exchanger.
 It receives refrigerant that has been compressed under high pressure by the compressor.
-As refrigerant passes through the condenser, it changes from a gas back to a liquid in a process called condensation.
+As the refrigerant passes through the condenser, it changes from a gas back to a liquid in a process called condensation.
 It turns on and off automatically thanks to capacitors (which control motors) and a contactor (to turn the condenser on and off).

 Most residential HVAC systems use an air-cooled condenser, which passes air over the condenser coil to release heat.
 In water-cooled condensers, water is in direct contact with the coil for this purpose, while evaporative condensers simply let water evaporate into the air without refrigerant.

-Parts of the Condenser Unit
+Parts of the Outdoor Unit of an Air Conditioning System

-- Condenser Coil: Made of all-aluminum tubing or copper tubing with aluminum fins, the coil contains circulating refrigerant and allows for heat transfer to take place.
+Made of all-aluminum tubing or copper tubing with aluminum fins, the coil contains circulating refrigerant and allows for heat transfer to take place.

-- Condenser Fan: Circulates air so heat can be released through the coil.
+Circulates air so heat can be released through the coil.
 Airflow is essential for the coil and compressor to work, so the coil must be kept clean.

-Condenser for Heating
+Condenser Unit for Heating

-A heat pump may also use a condenser.
-In this configuration, compressed gas can be reversed to deliver heated air.
-Such a condenser system includes a temperature sensor that can be adjusted.
-It also includes a reversing valve and defrost timer.
-A heating condenser draws heat from outside air and cools it to the point frost forms.
-An automatic defrost control switches the unit into cooling mode to deliver hot gas through the coil; this defrosts it so the system can continue heating your home.
+A heating condenser draws heat from the outside air and cools it to the point that frost forms.
+An automatic defrost control switches the unit into a cooling mode to deliver hot gas through the coil; this defrosts it so the system can continue heating your home.

 These are some problems that mean it’s time to service your outside condenser unit:

-- The Unit Won’t Switch On or Off: The control board may be failing; if so, it won’t allow communication between different components, so they won’t work together.
+The control board may be failing; if so, it won’t allow communication between different components, so they won’t work together.
 This can strain the unit and cause the entire condenser to fail.

-- Decreased Performance: If the condenser is running less reliably, the motor may be deteriorating.
+If the condenser is running less reliably, the motor may be deteriorating.
 This tends to happen over time until it burns out completely.

-- The AC Doesn’t Function: A bad relay switch will disable the fan, as this switch turns the fan on and off in response to whether the unit is running or not.
+A bad relay switch will disable the fan, as this switch turns the fan on and off in response to whether the unit is running or not.

-- Lack of Cooling: When the condenser coil is physically damaged, your AC will run less efficiently.
+When the condenser coil is physically damaged, your AC will run less efficiently.
 Coils can become corroded, clogged by debris, or impacted by falling rocks, tree branches, or hail.

-Contact Air Pros
+Contact Air Pros USA

 CURRENT SPECIALS

-AC or Furnace
+AC or Furnace Tune Up

 $59/each